 Remember to save when you are done.

 Files and directories can be moved, copied, deleted and the contents viewed easily through the F keys - always refer to the options list underneath.
 If you are moving or copying files, it will first assume you are actioning to the opposite directory, giving you the option to change the destination.

-the directory panels, select single files simply by arrowing to them, and select multiple files by using Insert key to highlight – and Insert again on any file to unselect.
+In the directory panels, select single files simply by arrowing to them, and select multiple files by using Insert key to highlight – and Insert again on any file to unselect.

 There are two 'file' menus.
 The top one - F9 - is for accessing operations such as changing permissions or ownership, linking and symlinking.
 The 'file user' menu from the bottom bar - F2 - deals mostly with zipping and extracting files and subdirectories, and also for opening the man page.

 Advanced Directory Operations

 Find files in large directories with mc's search function by using shortcut Alt - ?
 (Alt+shift ?)

 Compare the contents of two directories by opening them in panels side by side, then Command menu, Compare directories, or shortcut Ctrl-x d.
 This will highlight all files that are different in the two sides.

 To view or hide hidden (dot) files, enter the configuration menu under Options and tick or untick.

 The delete function, F8, will delete non-empty directories, after confirmation.
 Very handy.

 The command line

 To scroll back and forth through command history, use alt - p for previous and alt - n for next command instead of the the up and down arrow keys (as in the terminal window), since mc uses them for navigating.